netobserv/network-observability-operator/README.md

 _Pre-requisite: OpenShift 4.10 or above_

 If the OpenShift Console is detected in the cluster, a console plugin is deployed when a `FlowCollector` is installed.
-It adds new views to the console:
+It adds new pages and tabs to the console:

 - A flow table, with powerful filtering and display options

 ![Flow table](./docs/assets/network-traffic-main.png)

-- A topology view, with the same filtering options and several levels of aggregations (nodes, namespaces, owner controllers, pods).
+- A network topology, with the same filtering options and several levels of aggregations (nodes, namespaces, owner controllers, pods).
 A side panel provides contextual insight and metrics.

 ![Topology](./docs/assets/topology-main.png)

-These views are accessible directly from the main menu, and also as contextual tabs for any Pod, Deployment, Service (etc.) in their details page.
+These components are accessible directly from the main menu, and also as contextual tabs for any Pod, Deployment, Service (etc.) in their details page.

 ![Contextual topology](./docs/assets/topology-deployment.png)